erikmd/docker-keeper/README.md

         --rebuild-all (rebuild all images)
-        --rebuild-files FILE (rebuild images with Dockerfile mentioned in FILE) --rebuild-tags FILE (rebuild images with tag mentioned in FILE)
+        --rebuild-files FILE (rebuild images with Dockerfile mentioned in FILE) --rebuild-tags FILE (rebuild images with tag mentioned in FILE) --rebuild-keywords FILE (rebuild images with keyword mentioned in FILE)

 keeper.py generate-config
     Print a GitLab CI YAML config to standard output.